Rel1cx/eslint-react/README.md

 ## Rule introduction or modification principles

 1. **TypeScript first**.
-If a behavior can already be enforced by TypeScript built-in checker, it should not be reimplemented in this plugin.
+If a behavior can already be enforced by TypeScript built-in checker, don't reimplement it.
 2. **Formatting independent**.
-Rules should not be concerned with style or formatting.
+Rules should check for correctness, not style.
 3. **Sensible defaults**.
 Rules should be easy to setup and use with minimal configuration and sensible defaults.

 ## License